doctrine/orm/en/reference/inheritance-mapping.rst

 very performant.

 There is a general performance consideration with Single Table
-Inheritance: If you use a STI entity as a many-to-one or one-to-one entity you should never use one of the classes at the upper levels of the inheritance hierachy as "targetEntity", only those that have no subclasses.
+Inheritance: If the target-entity of a many-to-one or one-to-one association is an STI entity, it is preferable for performance reasons that it be a leaf entity in the inheritance heirarchy, (ie. have no subclasses).
 Otherwise Doctrine *CANNOT* create proxy instances of this entity and will *ALWAYS* load the entity eagerly.

 SQL Schema considerations